2D Triangle Splatting for Direct Differentiable Mesh Training: Experiments

 \subsection{Implementation}

-We implement the 2D triangle splatting rasterizer with custom CUDA kernels, based on the code provided by 3DGS~\cite{kerbl3Dgaussians}.
-For all experiments, we initialize our triangle primitives from the point cloud by setting the barycenter and spherical harmonic coefficients of each triangle according to the location and color of the corresponding point.
+We implement the 2D triangle splatting rasterizer with custom CUDA kernels.
+For all experiments, we initialize the triangle primitives from a sparse point cloud generated by the structure from motion (SfM) pipeline of Colmap.
+We set the barycenter and spherical harmonic coefficients of each triangle according to the location and color of the corresponding point.
 Each triangle is initialized as an equilateral triangle with a scale proportional to the distance between the point and its nearest neighbor.
 The normal of each triangle is initialized randomly.
-We did not implement any densification strategy during training, instead, we densify the point cloud before training and only prune the triangles during training.

 We use the Adam optimizer to optimize the parameters of the triangle primitives.
 The learning rates are modulated by exponential decay schedules.
 Please refer to our code for the detailed learning rate settings.
-All our experiments run on a single NVIDIA H20 GPU with 96 GB memory.
+All our experiments run on a single NVIDIA H20 GPU with 96 GB of memory.